-Join Scott Simpson for an in-depth discussion in this video Create and remove folders, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Create and remove folders, part of Learning Linux Command Line.

 - [Voiceover] Sometimes we'll need to create folders to organize files, and remove them.
 I've set up my screen here with the file browser on the right, so we can see the effects of what we'll do over here in the terminal.
 First I'll create a new folder here in my Exercise Files folder with mkdir, for make directory, and I'll give it a name, I'll call it new_folder, and I can see over here that folder appeared.
 Of course, I can see that with the ls-l command as well.
 Here's my new folder.

 If we put a name after mkdir, it assumes we want to create the folder inside of the current working directory, in this case, Exercise Files.
 We can also specify a path outside the current folder, or a folder deeper inside the working folder.
 For example, I'll add a new folder inside our Departments folder for customer service.
 I'll write mkdir departments/customerservice, and we can see that that folder was created inside of the Departments folder, instead of inside the current working directory.